carldgosselin/virtual_reality/Project-3-Pokemon-Maze/README.md

 ### Duration of project:  1 week
 ### Biggest Challenge:  Raising the door.
 I dragged & dropped the prefab door as opposed to the door in the scene.
-Someone else had the same issue in the forum and provided the resolution
+Someone else had the same issue in the forum and provided the resolution.

 ## Project Overview